- About Extension

 4-H in Oregon

-4-H is the youth education program of the Oregon State University Extension Service.
+4-H is the youth education program of the Oregon State University Extension Service (Land Grant University).
 4-H membership is available to all Oregon youth grades K-12.
 Based on their grade level in school, youth are enrolled in 4-H in one of two ways.
 Youth grades K-3 enroll through the 4-H Cloverbuds.
 Youth in grades 4-12 enroll in 4-H by selecting projects or activities from the large number available to them.

 4-H in Grant County